alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 You will find it useful to look at the source code at the same time as reading this explanation and you can find the example code [here](https://github.com/alecthegeek/Intro2/tree/master/stdio)

-Note that standard I/O is generally used in text based programs, that we run from the terminal for instance.
+Note that standard I/O is generally used in text based programs that we run from the terminal, for instance.
 Some GUI programs also use standard I/O, but it is less common.

 ## What advantages does standard I/O give us?

-1. Because standard I/O is set up for us by the calling program (for example the Bash shell), it makes life simpler for the developer
+1. Because standard I/O is set up for us by the calling program (for example the Bash shell), then there is less work for the developer to do

-2. It gives programs a standard way to communicate with each other.
+2. It gives programs a standard way to communicate with each other, so that they can be used in something bigger.

+Let's build up our understanding through a series of examples.

 ## Reading from the keyboard and writing to the screen

 Let's go back to basics...

 The program [`reverseTextLines0.py`](https://github.com/alecthegeek/Intro2/blob/master/stdio/reverseTextLines0.py)
-uses the commonly used `input()` and `print()` functions
+uses the common functions `input()` and `print()` for I/O:

-to: read a line of text from the keyboard; and then write a line of text back to the screen.
+* Read a line of text from the keyboard
+* Write a line of text back to the screen.

 If you have written a couple of simple Python programs you should have already seen these functions.

-In between the `input()` and `print()` a local function (called `revLine()`) reverses the words in the line.
+In between the `input()` and `print()` a local function (called `revLine()`) reverses the word order in the line.

 If we run it we can type in a phrase and see some output: